dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-querying.md

 <Lightbox src="/img/docs/dbt-cloud/discovery-api/graphql_header.jpg" width="85%" title="Enter the header key and Bearer auth token values"/>

-1. Run your query by pressing the blue query button in the top-right of the Operation editor (to the right of the query).
+1. Run your query by clicking the blue query button in the top right of the **Operation** editor (to the right of the query).
 You should see a successful query response on the right side of the explorer.

 <!-- TODO: Screenshot needs to be replaced with new one.
 If we want to show model historical runs, show `environment { applied { modelHistoricalRuns } }` -->
 <!-- However we can choose to leave this be, since the important info from the screenshot is to show how the GraphQL API canbe used -- the content (request and response) doesn't matter too much` -->